defenseunicorns/pepr/README.md

 ## Community

-Become a part of our community by connecting with developers on the [#Pepr](https://pepr.dev/slack) channel, hosted on the K8s Slack platform.
+Become a part of our community by connecting with developers in the `#pepr` channel on Kubernetes Slack.
 Our growing group of developers, users, and contributors is always ready to help with queries, exchange examples, and explore innovative uses of Pepr together!

 To join our channel go to [Kubernetes Slack](https://communityinviter.com/apps/kubernetes/community) and join the `#pepr` channel.